-The principal activity of Arts Access Victoria during the financial year was to lead transformational and systemic change that benefits all Deaf and Disabled people.
+The principal activity of Arts Access Society Inc, trading as Arts Access Victoria (AAV), during the financial year was to lead transformational and systemic change that benefits all Deaf and Disabled people.
 To do this we ensure we are the leading force behind a more accessible arts and cultural sector.
 We produce and platform the work of Deaf and Disabled artists, arts workers and creatives.